 Crime prevention is a top priority for Public Safety.
 The previous section outlines many of the programs used to inform the university community about crime prevention.
-The new student orientations, Campus Crime Prevention Month, Public Safety seminars, and the use of Public Safety Community Notifications, and Timely Warnings are all tools to advise the community of crime prevention measures.
+The new student and new employee orientations, Campus Crime Prevention Month, Public Safety seminars, and the use of Public Safety Bulletins, Advisories and Alerts are all tools to advise the community of crime prevention measures.
+Additionally, Public Safety participates in the Minnesota Crime Prevention Association to stay updated and trained in crime prevention education and to share applicable information with the St. Thomas community.